On this pursuit to “cook around the world,” we’ve come into our fair share of fairly confounding ingredients.

 In addition to its efficiency, the word laap itself actually has an incidental second meaning.
 While the word refers to the act of mincing meat, there is also a similar word that means “luck” and “good fortune.”
 Offering laap at a meal for guests – both at everyday meals as well as special baci ceremonies – is a sign of respect and deference to the other’s piep.

 What makes a truly authentic laap is one ingredient in particular: padek.
 Padek is a distinctly Lao ingredient of long-fermented fish pieces and rice powder/husks.
-It isn’t unlike the fish sauce that you might find in your local supermarket… except that it is far stronger in taste, is produced primarily in Lao homes for individual use, and is barely produced for export outside of Laos.
+It isn’t unlike the fish sauce (on Amazon) that you might find in your local supermarket… except that it is far stronger in taste, is produced primarily in Lao homes for individual use, and is barely produced for export outside of Laos.

 At least that’s what we found.
 If you happen to find any true padek to use, please let us know!